TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 Output
 - The output will be powered with a 120 VAC to 12 VDC wall-wort called the PS-SP11111 from Parts Express [4].
 The recommended supply voltage is 12 VDC with a maximum power dissipation of 16 W [3].
 The PS-SP11111 that will be used produces an output voltage of 12 V at a maximum input current of 3 A which equates to 36 W of maximum output power [4].

+The combined power requirements will be used to successfully power each subsystem <sub>2</sub>.
+Our maximum output power

 The below equations show the amount of power required to operate.
 ~~~math
 P_{Main Processor} = VI = (5V)(500mA) = 2.5W